waldronlab/curatedMetagenomicData/README.md

 ### Helper Functions

-There are two hidden helper functions to aid in adding new datasets to the package.
-The first, `.load_suggests()`, is used to load all the suggested packages listed in the `DESCRIPTION` file.
+There are two helper functions to aid in adding new datasets to the package.
+The first, `load_suggests()`, is used to load all the suggested packages listed in the `DESCRIPTION` file.
 If a package is not installed, the function will download and install it using only the `base` and `utils` packages.
-This choice is intentional and seeks to avoid the use of dependencies beyond the packages that ship with R. The second function, `.source_scripts()`, provides a mechanism to quickly load all of the functions used in processing `*.tar.gz` files into the final `ExpressionSet` objects.
+This choice is intentional and seeks to avoid the use of dependencies beyond the packages that ship with R. The second function, `source_scripts()`, provides a mechanism to quickly load all of the functions used in processing `*.tar.gz` files into the final `ExpressionSet` objects.
 The functions are not exported and must be used as follows:

 ```
-curatedMetagenomicData:::.load_suggests()
+curatedMetagenomicData:::load_suggests()
-curatedMetagenomicData:::.source_scripts()
+curatedMetagenomicData:::source_scripts()
 ```

 ### Input Files